Quansight/Quansight-website/apps/labs/posts/python-packaging-where-to-next.md

 - Aim for uniform _concepts_ (e.g., build backend, environment manager, installer) and a multitude of _implementations_,
 - Align the UX between implementations of the same concept to the extent possible,
-- Build a single _layered_ workflow tool on top (ala [Cargo](ttps://doc.rust-lang.org/stable/cargo/)) that,
+- Build a single _layered_ workflow tool on top (à la [Cargo](ttps://doc.rust-lang.org/stable/cargo/)) that,

   - allows dropping down into the underlying tools as needed,
-  - is independent of any of the tools, including what package and environment managers to use.
+  - is independent of the tools, including what package and environment managers to use.
 Importantly, it should handle working with wheels, conda packages, and other packaging formats/systems that provide the needed concepts and tools.